-1. Need (Identifying the Issue) This should be a clear and concise account of the problems or issues that need to be addressed, and which were the foundation for applying for this specific grant in the first place.
-The important aspect is to present the data in relation to your proposal to clarify a need that only grant funding can relieve.
-Applicants will want to note how the organization or individual came to notice the problem or issue, the nature of the problem, what is currently being done, and the purpose for developing the proposal.
-Also include the remaining, (if limited), alternatives if funds are not allocated, and what will happen if the project or problem is not addressed.
+1. Need (Identifying the Issue) This should be a clear and concise account of the problems or issues that need to be addressed and which were the foundation for applying for this specific grant in the first place.
+The important aspect is presenting the data about your proposal to clarify a need only grant funding can relieve.
+Applicants will want to note how the organization or individual noticed the problem or issue, the nature of the problem, what is currently being done, and the purpose for developing the proposal.
+Also, include the remaining (if limited) alternatives if funds are not allocated and what will happen if the project or problem is not addressed.

-By a detailed chronicle of the problem or need, the facts, the solution, and the overall benefits from your solution along with the unappealing alternatives, the Problem Statement can effectively make the case for why the proposed grant funds are a necessity.
+By a detailed chronicle of the problem or need, the facts, the solution, and the overall benefits of your solution, along with the unappealing alternatives, the Problem Statement can effectively make a case for why the proposed grant funds are a necessity.
 Explain how this project addresses the desired outcomes described in the Strategic Priority under which this proposal was submitted.

-2. Purpose: The Purpose states the desired outcome of the project by describing the benefits to users, habitat and/or species and the expected results/outcomes from resolving a conservation need.
+2. Purpose: The Purpose states the project's desired outcome by describing the benefits to users, habitat, and/or species and the expected results/outcomes from resolving a conservation need.